Paddywelch117/PortScanner/README.md

-# PortScanner
+# Port Scanner

-A Basic port scanner to use on linux
+This python code is used as a basic port scanner on linux for network analasys.